 Parsley, cut off stems (I like the curly kind, but the flat will work too)

 Tomato, chopped (I have some red and some orange cherry tomatoes in mine)

 Any other veggies you may like to add – cucumber and bell pepper are both great in this (I have orange bell pepper in this one)

 1. Boil the quinoa according to directions.
 Then drain and cool.
 You may want to chill the quinoa in the refrigerator because you’ll want to serve this salad cold/cool.

 2. Combine quinoa, chopped parsley, tomato, green onion, and any other veggies.

 3. Top with the juice of several lemons and optionally some olive oil.

 I like to make plenty of extra so I can take it for lunch a couple of days during the week!

 This year I want to reflect on what I’ve learned in my six vegetarian years:

+1. Doing good feels good.
 I’ve said it before and I’ll say it again: Going veg feels amazing!
 It’s not just physically feeling great, it’s emotionally feeling great too.
 Making a conscious and daily choice to do something that reduces suffering, benefits the planet, and is good for your health, has a hugely positive impact on your overall well-being.
 Going vegetarian is one of the best decisions I’ve ever made.